The Wallflower (manga): Live action drama

 In the 18th issue of Bessatsu Friend, it was announced that a live action drama adaption of the manga has been green-lit for airing in January 2009.
 On November 30, the cast was announced for the live action drama.
-Actor and member of the J-pop group KAT-TUN, Kazuya Kamenashi stars as Kyohei, while actress Aya Ōmasa plays the lead role as Sunako.
-This is broadcast on TBS with the opening theme, KAT-TUN's "Love Yourself (Kimi ga Kirai na Kimi ga Suki)".
-They added one more main character, Nakahara Takeru, the landlady's son.

 Influence

 The Wallflower has inspired a fashion line by Julie Haus that appeared in the 2008 New York Fashion Week.